ExMacro/hass_ensto_ble/README.md

    - Last 7-day thermostat on/off ratio tracking
    - Last 12-month thermostat on/off ratio tracking
    - Hourly floor and room temperature readings

+### Setting Vacation Mode
+1. Navigate to Settings > Devices & services > [Your thermostat]
+2. Find and configure the vacation end times
+3. Configure the vacation temperature offset (-20C to 20C) or vacation power offset (-100% to 100%) if you're using Power heating mode
+4. Enable the vacation mode switch.
+The thermostat will turn on the vacation mode on and off when the vacation start and end times are reached.

+Temperature and power offset values and date settings will automatically update in the UI.